 The project was developed by federal and Gulf state natural resource Trustees, including the National Oceanic and Atmospheric Administration (NOAA), according to the Oil Pollution Act (OPA) and with opportunities for public review and comment.
-NOAA and the National Fish and Wildlife Foundation (NFWF) are working with the pelagic longline fishery in the Gulf of Mexico, which targets species such as yellowfin tuna and swordfish, to implement this temporary (five to 10 years) restoration project.
+NOAA and the National Fish and Wildlife Foundation (NFWF) are working with the pelagic longline fishery in the Gulf of Mexico, which targets species such as yellowfin tuna and swordfish, to implement this temporary (originally projected to be in place five to 10 years) restoration project.
 This project includes a voluntary repose - a period during which participating vessel owners will receive financial compensation to refrain from pelagic longline fishing.